John Light Napier

-John Light Napier (born May 16, 1947) is an American politician, lawyer, former member of the United States House of Representatives, and judge from South Carolina.
+John Light Napier (born May 16, 1947) is an American lawyer, jurist, and politician who served one term in the United States House of Representatives from 1981 to 1983.
+He later served as a judge of the United States Court of Federal Claims from 1986 to 1989.

 Education

 John Light Napier attended public schools in Marlboro County, South Carolina, before college.
-He graduated from Davidson College in 1969 and earned a J.D. from the University of South Carolina in 1972, while serving as a first lieutenant in the United States Army Reserve (which he served in until 1977).
+He graduated from Davidson College in 1969 and earned a Juris Doctor from the South Carolina Law School in 1972, while serving as a first lieutenant in the United States Army Reserve (which he served in until 1977).